Some memories of Miami and Dade County in the 50's, 60's and 70's. You know you grew up in old Miami or Dade County if you remember:

 The missile base command post west of Red Road and north of NW 186th Street (now a Naval/Marine Corps Reserve training center)

 The Nike missile base in south Broward (now Miramar) just north of the county line and east of Flamingo Road.
-It will now become a Florida Army National Guard training center.
+It will now become a Florida Army National Guard training center but the project is sure taking a long time to complete.
+By the time they move into the main base building it will need a new roof.

 The Coast Guard amphibious aircraft operating in the bay next to their base at Dinner Key prior to their move to Opa-locka Airport in the early 60's